 A building permit will be required on all:

 Building plans are required in detail to show the proposed work.

 Permits are required for any:

 If more than 50 cubic yards of earth is moved, or one foot of fill is used, or a cut slope greater than 5 feet in vertical height will require a grading permit.

 Submit four complete sets of grading plans and two preliminary soil reports for the Building Division's review.
-A building permit will not be issued until the grading is finalized.
 A final compaction report and letter of pad certification must be submitted to the Building Division prior to the issuance of a building permit.

 Yes, all accessory structure requires a building permit.
 Provide full dimensioned plans, which includes a site plan, construction detail, and type of material and size of the material.
 The plan will show the proposed work.